NNLO QCD corrections to $\gamma \gamma \rightarrow Q\bar{Q}$ from Local Unitarity combined with Coulomb resummation and NLO EW effects: Results

 The partonic short-distance cross section $d\hat{\sigma}_{Q,[1]}/ds$ admits a perturbative expansion in $\alpha_s$:

 where $d\hat{\sigma}_{Q,[1]}^{(i,j)}/ds \propto \alpha_s^i \alpha^j$.

-The terms of the series are expressed as phase-space–integrated partonic cross sections.
+The terms of the series are expressed as phase-space-integrated partonic cross sections.
 Specifically,

-where the LO cross section reads
+where the \gls{lo} cross section reads

 Here, $e_Q$ is the heavy-quark electric charge in units of the positron charge.
-In the threshold region $s\to 4m_Q^2$, where $\beta_Q\to 0$, the LO cross section simplifies to
+In the threshold region $s\to 4m_Q^2$, where $\beta_Q\to 0$, the \gls{lo} cross section simplifies to

 The prefactor in eq.~\eqref{eq:SDLOexp} originates from the $1\to2$ phase space.
-The NLO short-distance cross section $d\hat{\sigma}_{Q,[1]}^{(1,2)}/ds$ can be expressed in terms of the non-Coulomb part of the NLO QCD partonic cross section.
-The NLO QCD cross section is naturally decomposed into Coulomb and non-Coulomb parts:
+The \gls{nlo} short-distance cross section $d\hat{\sigma}_{Q,[1]}^{(1,2)}/ds$ can be expressed in terms of the non-Coulomb part of the \gls{nlo} \gls{qcd} partonic cross section.
+The \gls{nlo} \gls{qcd} cross section is naturally decomposed into Coulomb and non-Coulomb parts:

-where the Coulomb contribution is predicted by the LP Coulomb resummation:
+where the Coulomb contribution is predicted by the \gls{lp} Coulomb resummation:

-Hence, the NLO non-Coulomb contribution reads
+Hence, the \gls{nlo} non-Coulomb contribution reads

-Similarly, the NNLO QCD partonic cross section can be split into Coulomb and non-Coulomb parts:
+Similarly, the \gls{nnlo} \gls{qcd} partonic cross section can be split into Coulomb and non-Coulomb parts:

-where the Coulomb part, predicted from eq.~\eqref{eq:xsCoulresum} up to NLP in $\beta_Q$, is
+where the Coulomb part, predicted from eq.~\eqref{eq:xsCoulresum} up to \gls{nlp} in $\beta_Q$, is

-Figure \ref{fig:DNNLOvsbetaCoul} shows the comparison of the exact NNLO QCD correction $\hat{\sigma}_{Q}^{(2,2)}$ (black error bars) with the Coulomb approximation $\hat{\sigma}_{Q,\mathrm{Coul}}^{(2,2)}$ (blue line).
+Figure \ref{fig:DNNLOvsbetaCoul} shows the comparison of the exact \gls{nnlo} \gls{qcd} correction $\hat{\sigma}_{Q}^{(2,2)}$ (black error bars) with the Coulomb approximation $\hat{\sigma}_{Q,\mathrm{Coul}}^{(2,2)}$ (blue line) and its \gls{lp} approximation $\hat{\sigma}_{Q,\mathrm{Coul}}^{(2,2),\mathrm{\gls{lp}}}$ (red line).
 The Coulomb approximation agrees with the exact computation at the percent level for $\beta_Q<0.03$.
-Together with renormalisation scale variation, this provides a powerful cross-check of the fully numerical computation of the NNLO cross section presented in section~\ref{sec:results}.
+Together with renormalisation scale variation, this provides a powerful cross-check of the fully numerical computation of the \gls{nnlo} cross section presented in section~\ref{sec:results}.

 Analogous to eq.~\eqref{eq:xsdefs1}, we define the Coulomb-resummed cross sections as